BenWolfaardt/Data_Structures/README.md

 # Python Data Structures

-The implementation of various Data Strcutures in Python
+The implementation of various Data Strcutures in `Python`.